Top Tips For Buying a New Boiler

 Find Out if You Qualify for any Grants

 For most people, cost is going to be pivotal when it comes to buying a new boiler.
-So it’s worth looking to see if you are eligible for boiler central heating grants to help with the installation costs.
-Visit the Energy Saving Trust to see whether you qualify for any type of discount or grant.
+So it’s worth looking to see if you are eligible for a boiler grant by visiting boilergrants.co.uk.
 While some installers run special discounts, others offer buy now pay later schemes.
 In the latter case, always check the small print because this type of loan usually comes with an extremely high interest rate.
 Although closed in England and Wales, Scottish residents are able to benefit from the boiler scrappage scheme.

 Choose Your Installer Wisely